Teacher/SENCo – Miss Gaunt

 Information for parents and carers

-Class library: Children are able to borrow a library book from nursery to take in their own named book bag.
-We invite you to come in to look and choose a book with your child.
+Class library: We invite you to come in to look and choose a book with your child.
 You are welcome to borrow any book from the book box (not the large shelving unit) but we do ask that you only borrow one book at a time.
 Please write the title of the book on your child’s library card, the date it is taken and tick when it is returned.
 We now have story sacks in our library system and would encourage you to use them.
 Story sacks contain a story book, non-fiction text and props to help re-tell the story.
 These can be loaned out for 1 week and will be signed out using a different card system (one card for each story sack).

 If your child is ill we may need to contact family urgently, so please ensure that school has up to date contact information at all times.

 We need to work closely together and share information in order to achieve the best for your child.
 Please keep us up to date with your news and ask if you need to know more from us.
 We communicate all the varied and exciting things that happen in our school by wall posters and by letters/notes sent home.

 The children will develop and extend their vocabulary, naming and describing dinosaurs.
 They will be encouraged to talk about themselves and their families we get to know each other.
 We will also be working on listening carefully to environmental and instrumental sounds as well as identifying the initial sounds in words and rhyming words as part of phase 1 phonics.
 The children will be encouraged to recognise their name and other environmental print and give meaning to marks that they make when drawing/painting.